Yes, another chickpea recipe. I’ve wanted to do a raw sprouted hummus for awhile and thought it was finally time!

-Raw chickpeas have a much different flavor than the cooked ones I’m used too.
-At first I wasn’t sure if I would like this.
+Raw chickpeas have a much different flavor than the cooked ones I’m used to.
+At first, I wasn’t sure if I would like this.
+But it came out really well and I would absolutely make this again and again!

-Freshly sprouted chickpeas have a nice flavor alone, but in a hummus they are spectacular!
-I’ve also been playing around with my juice pulp making crackers and this raw hummus was a perfect complement to my new obsession!
+Freshly sprouted chickpeas have a nice flavor alone, but in hummus they are spectacular!

-I made this sprouted chickpea hummus about the same as I would regular hummus, except I added extra of everything to really get a good and flavorful raw sprouted hummus.
+I made this sprouted chickpea hummus the same as I make regular hummus, except I added extra of everything to really get a good and flavorful raw sprouted hummus.

 We know cooked chickpeas are good for us but they are even better after sprouting!